Internet Providers in Columbia, MO

 Satellite (Low Earth Orbit)

 There's a new satellite player that you may have heard of.
 Starlink, developed by SpaceX, is a constellation of thousands of LEO (low earth orbit) satellites.
 Starlink satellites orbit at around 340 miles, instead of 22,000 miles.
-That's about 65 times closer to earth which dramatically reduces latency closer to terrestrial cable-based levels.
+That's about 65 times closer to earth which reduces latency comparable to that of cable-based levels.

 Starlink is initially intended for rural users who have no other good options for internet access.
 Mid-Mo users that are too far away from Columbia or other towns to have decent internet options may be able to subscribe to Starlink.
-SpaceX is taking orders but equipment delivery is seriously delayed due in part to the supply chain issues brought about by COVID.
+SpaceX is taking preorders but many areas of mid-mo are still wait-listed as satellite launches continue and equipment becomes available.

-Once it becomes easily available then Starlink promises to be a game-changer for rural users.
+Once it becomes widely available then Starlink could be a good option for rural users.

 A WISP (Wireless Internet Service Provider) provides "fixed wireless" services.
 This is a long distance, point-to-point wireless connection to deliver a signal to a small antenna on your roof.
-Typically the WISP will have their main antenna on a tall mast that can broadcast a signal for many miles in the surrounding area.
+Typically the WISP will have their main antenna on a tall mast that can broadcast a signal for a number of miles in the surrounding area.

 WISPs are indicated only when you have no fiber or cable internet options.

 Here's a few carriers serving Columbia.
 There's probably others.

 Similar to WISPs, cellular wireless providers deliver internet via a wireless signal to your (usually) rural home or office.
 There are some important differences in the service specifics such as data caps, speeds, and costs.
 If you have 4G or better coverage at your rural location then this may possibly be a better option than DSL.